fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 ```

 ### Thank You
-I hope you've enjoyed learning about Gradle Script Kotlin, and making your machine go PING.
+I hope you've enjoyed learning about creating custom Gradle Plugins, and have upgraded your workstation to a machine that goes _PING_.
 If you have any questions, feedback, or would like to suggest a topic for me to write about, please [get in touch via Twitter](https://twitter.com/fractalwrench)!